noble-antwi/noble-antwi/README.md

 My ultimate goal is to become a well-rounded **Cloud Security Engineer**.
 I envision myself as a guardian of cloud environments, ensuring their safety, resilience, and compliance.
 Here’s what I aspire to achieve:

 - **Cloud Security:** I aim to master the art of securing cloud platforms.
 From identity and access management (IAM) to encryption and threat detection, I want to be the go-to person for safeguarding data and applications.
-- **2Cloud Networking:** Networking is the backbone of any cloud infrastructure.
+- **Cloud Networking:** Networking is the backbone of any cloud infrastructure.
 I want to dive deep into virtual networks, subnets, load balancers, and routing.
 My goal is to architect robust and efficient network solutions.
 - **DevOps Integration:** DevOps practices bridge the gap between development and operations.
 I’m eager to automate deployments, manage infrastructure as code (IaC), and foster collaboration across teams.

 ### 💡 Personality Traits